kenkoknz/espeasy/README.md

 -----------------------
-Notes on pin convention; esp uses eg d1 and d2; ard uses gpio;
+Notes on pin convention; esp uses eg d1 and d2; ard uses gpio, when using ide or espeasy  use gpio convention;

 eg fo wemos oledshield